bmalouli/Library-data-management-in-Java/README.md

-#### This is my first Java project that I did at school 10 months ago and that I just pushed from Eclipse to GitHub.
+#### This is my first Java desktop project that I did at school 10 months ago and that I just pushed from Eclipse to GitHub.
 The interface is built with Java Swing and the database is built using Excel.

 ## Main window
 - Library information at the top, with a translucent black background.